EMIYangR/EMIYangR/README.md

 - 👋 Hi, I’m EMIYang
 - 👀 I’m interested in E-Sports,Games and Music
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java,C#,Python and HTML
 - 💞️ I’m looking to collaborate on ...
 - 📫 Contact me at emi1998@qq.com